Days Gone Trophy Guide and Road Map for PlayStation 4

 Days Gone Trophy Guide: Before You Begin

-The first thing to know is that there are no difficulty-specific trophies so feel free to play on Easy from the start if you wish.
+The first thing to know at the top of this Days Gone Trophy Guide is that there are no difficulty-specific trophies so feel free to play on Easy from the start if you wish.

 There are, thankfully, no trophies which are actually missable thanks to post-game free-roam but there are a couple of points at which the game will warn you that continuing with the main campaign will result in a temporary lock on the region you are in, meaning you are unable to return.
 While these locks are in no way permanent, it is best to head out in a good position, so completing plenty of additional side-content will mean better equipment for your journey.